openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 : A Credential Configuration describes a particular kind of Credential that a Credential Issuer is offering to issue, along with metadata pertaining to the issuance process and the issued Credentials.
 A Credential Configuration references a Credential Format and specifies the corresponding parameters given in the Credential Format Profile.
 Furthermore it includes information about requesting Credentials using this Credential Configuration, information on cryptographic methods and algorithms supported for issuance, and display information to be used by the Wallet.
 A Credential Configuration is identified by a Credential Configuration Identifier string that is unique to an Issuer.

 Presentation:
 : Data that is presented to a specific verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.

-Verifiable Presentation (VP):
-:  A Holder-signed Credential whose integrity can be cryptographically verified to provide Cryptographic Holder Binding.
 It can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].

 Credential Issuer (or Issuer):
 :  An entity that issues Verifiable Credentials.
 In the context of this specification, the Credential Issuer acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]).

 Holder:
-:  An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.
+:  An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Presentations.

 Verifier:
-:  An entity that requests, receives, and validates Verifiable Presentations.
+:  An entity that requests, receives, and validates Presentations.

 Issuer-Holder-Verifier Model:
-:  A model for exchanging claims, where claims are issued in the form of Verifiable Credentials independent of the process of presenting them as Verifiable Presentations to the Verifiers.
+:  A model for exchanging claims, where claims are issued in the form of Verifiable Credentials independent of the process of presenting them as  Presentations to the Verifiers.
 An issued Verifiable Credential can be (but is not necessarily) used multiple times.

 Holder Binding:
 :  Ability of the Holder to prove legitimate possession of a Verifiable Credential.